Corokia: Planting and Care

 - Soil type Light, rich, well-drained

-The Corokia is an evergreen bush belonging to the Argophyllaceae or Corokiaceae family, depending on classification.
-It originates from rocky coastal areas, plains and forests of New Zealand, always in rather dry climates, not too humid.
+The Corokia or corokie is an evergreen bush belonging to the Argophyllaceae or Corokiaceae family, depending on the classification.
+It originates from rocky coastal areas, plains, and forests of New Zealand, always in a rather dry climate, not too humid.
 The Corokia genus includes about ten species, among which the Corokia cotoneaster is the most well-known.
-One can also find Corokia (x) virgata, a hybrid with many cultivars featuring beautiful coloured foliage such as ‘Frosted Chocolate‘ or ‘Banana Royal’, or the Corokia buddleioides with its buddleia-like leaves.
+You can also find the Corokia (x) virgata, a hybrid, and its many cultivars with beautiful coloured foliage, such as ‘‘Frosted Chocolate’ or ‘Banana Royal’, or the Corokia buddleioides, also known as the buddleia-leaved corokia.

-These bushes are characterised by a fairly dense bushy silhouette with tangled branches giving them a wild appearance.
-Most are distinguished by the particular architecture of their thin, black and angular branches that grow in a zigzag pattern (divaricate plant), a characteristic particularly common in New Zealand’s flora, a sign of adaptation to dry and sunny climatic conditions, much like its waxy leaves.
-The plant’s graphic appearance is enhanced by the black colour of the bark.
-C. buddleioides stands out with its straight shoots.
+These bushes are characterised by a dense, bushy silhouette with tangled branches, giving them a wild appearance.
+Most are distinguished by the unique architecture of their thin, black, angular branches that grow in a zigzag pattern (divaricate plant), a particularly common trait in New Zealand’s flora, signifying adaptation to dry and sunny climatic conditions, much like its waxy leaves.
+The plant’s graphic appearance is enhanced by the black colour of its bark.
+C. buddleioides stands out with its straight branches.

-This bush forms a fairly compact habit, reaching about 1 to 3 m in height, depending on the variety and growing conditions.
+This bush forms a fairly compact shrub, about 1 to 3 metres tall, depending on the variety and growing conditions.
 Its growth is relatively slow.

-In Corokia, the main interest lies in the diversity and appearance of the foliage.
-On this zigzagging branchwork develops foliage that persists if the winter is not too harsh.
+In the Corokia, the main appeal lies in the diversity and appearance of its foliage.
+On this zigzagging branchwork, foliage develops that remains evergreen if the winter is not too harsh.
 The black bark, woolly on young shoots, offers lovely colour contrasts with the leaves.
-The shapes and colours of the leaves vary according to the cultivars.
+The shapes and colours of the leaves vary depending on the cultivar.

-Small, waxy and spatulate (spoon-shaped), oval to obovate, measuring from 0.5 to 4 cm long, the leaves alternate sporadically along the network of branches.
-They are rounder in Corokia cotoneaster ‘Little Prince’, narrower in Corokia (x) virgata ‘Banana Royal’, and felted white in the species type.
-They resemble those of the Buddleia (butterfly bush) in Corokia buddleioides.
+Small, waxy, and spatulate (spoon-shaped), oval to obovate, measuring 0.5 to 4 cm long, the leaves alternate sporadically along the mesh of the branches.
+They are rounder in the Corokia cotoneaster ‘Little Prince’, narrower in the Corokia (x) virgata ‘Banana Royal’, and felted with white in the species type.
+They resemble those of the Buddleia (butterfly bush) in the Corokia buddleioides.
 They thicken and darken in winter.
-They display varied colours ranging from silvery green to dark green tinged with purple, through to light yellow, green streaked with pink, coppery or frosted chocolate.
-Glossy on their upper surface, they are covered with a felt-like underside.
+They display varied colours ranging from silvery green to dark green tinged with purple, through light yellow, green streaked with pink, copper, or frosted chocolate.
+Shiny on the upper side, they are covered with a felt-like texture underneath.
 The whole forms a bush with a very distinctive graphic charm.

-Flowering appears from May to June in the form of a shower of fragrant stars.
-Gathered in clusters in the leaf axils, or solitary, small flowers 1 to 2 cm in diameter with five petals, dot the branches.
+Flowering occurs from May to June in the form of a shower of fragrant stars.
+Clustered in bouquets in the leaf axils or solitary, small flowers 1 to 2 cm in diameter with five petals dot the branches.
 They emit a light fragrance.
 They are very melliferous and attract pollinators.
-They are followed by small ovoid drupes in flamboyant shades of red, orange or yellow, reminiscent of the berries of the Cotoneaster.
+They are followed by small ovoid drupes in fiery tones of red, orange, or yellow, reminiscent of the berries of the Cotoneaster.
 They persist during the cold season on the branches, delighting birds and adding colour to the garden in winter.

-In its native lands, Corokia cotoneaster is used to stabilise sand dunes.
+In its native regions, the Corokia cotoneaster is used to stabilise sand dunes.

-Left and centre: Corokia cotoneaster habit and flowering (© brewbooks).
-Right: berries of a Corokia ‘Red Wonder’
+On the left and centre, Corokia cotoneaster habit and flowering (© brewbooks).
+On the right, the berries of a Corokia ‘Red Wonder’

 Main species and varieties